-- As outlined in Appendix #2, failure to attend all classes will seriously impact the grade out of 10%.
-An attendance chart will be passed daily. - Class begins at 4:00 p.m.
+- As outlined in Appendix #2, failure to attend all classes will seriously impact the grade out of 10%. - Class begins at 3:15 p.m.
 Please be on time or inform the professor via email if you will be late.

-Classroom Etiquette:
+Online Etiquette: